 Nvidia Texture Plug-in for Photoshop: (LINK)

-While Adobe Photoshop is my strong personal preference, GIMP is a 100% free and is definitely a capable image tool: (LINK) notice in-game quality-loss caused by SSEBP texture optimization mods, please let me know on Discord
+Adobe Photoshop (LINK) is my strong personal preference, but GIMP is a 100% free and capable image tool: (LINK) notice in-game quality-loss caused by SSEBP texture optimization mods, please let me know on Discord